Aviation Models Pratt and Whitney R-2800 Double Wasp

 2,000 hp (1,490 kW) was obtained from the R-2800 with 1 hp/1.4 cu in.
 (43.6 hp/L) of displacement.
 In 1939, when the R-2800 was introduced, no other air-cooled engine came close to this figure, and even liquid-cooled ones barely matched it.3 The designing of conventional air-cooled radial engines had become so scientific and systematic by 1939 that the Double Wasp was introduced at a power rating that was not amenable to anything like the developmental power increases that had been common with earlier engines.
 It went to 2,100 hp (1,565 kW) in 1941 and to 2,400 hp (1,790 kW) late in the war, but that was all for production models.
 Experimental models, as always, were coaxed into giving more power, one fan-cooled subtype producing 2,800 hp (2,090 kW), and considerably more (up to 3,600 hp (2,685 kW)) on dynamometers.
 Technicians at the Republic Aircraft Corporation ran the engine at extreme boost pressures at 3,600 hp (2,685 kW) for 250 hours without any failure using common 100 octane avgas, but in general, the R-2800 was a rather fully developed powerplant right from the beginning.

 It was exclusively a powerplant for fighters and medium bombers during the war, being used in the Republic P-47 Thunderbolt, Grumman F6F Hellcat, Vought F4U Corsair, Northrop P-61 Black Widow and also in the Martin B-26 Marauder and Douglas A-26 Invader twin-engine medium bombers.
 Post-war its reliability commended its use for long-range patrol planes and for the Douglas DC-6, Martin 404, and Convair transports.
-This last application is noteworthy, since these were twin-engine craft of size, passenger capacity, and high wing loading comparable with the DC-4 and the first Lockheed Constellations.
+The Convair application is noteworthy, since these were twin-engine craft of size, with passenger capacity, and high wing loading that was comparable with the DC-4 and the first Lockheed Constellations.

 Two engines were all right for transports as with the Douglas DC-3's moderate wing loading, and the high wing loading of the Douglas DC-4 was safe enough when there were four engines, but all that weight with only two engines seemed like tempting fate.
 However, the Convair engineers knew what they were doing.
 (Those at Martin, and those who tested the Martin for government approval didn't—the Martin's wings failed from fatigue after a while.)
-The Convairs were just as good in their way as the four-engine transports.
-A well engineered installation and good controls were probably what made the difference.
+The Convair transports were just as good in their way as the four-engine transports.
+A well-engineered installation and good controls were probably what made the difference.

 When the USA went to war in December 1941, there were some major changes in philosophy.
 Such long-established engines as the Cyclone and Twin Wasp were re-rated on fuel of much higher anti-knock value to give considerably more power.
 Perhaps the most outstanding example was the great R-2800 Double Wasp, which went into production in 1940 for the B-26 Marauder at 1,850 hp (1,380 kW) and by 1944 was in service in late model P-47 Thunderbolts (and other aircraft) at a rating of 2,800 (experimental) hp (2,090 kW) on 115-grade fuel with water injection.
 Of course, all engines naturally grow in power with development, but a major war demands the utmost performance from engines fitted to aircraft, whose life in front-line service was unlikely to exceed 50 hours' flying time over a period of only a month or two.